Shot Heard 'Round the World (baseball): Legacy

 The Shot game placed second on ESPN's SportsCentury ranking of the Ten Greatest Games of the 20th Century, behind the 1958 NFL Championship Game.
 Sports Illustrated ranked Thomson's home run fifteenth on its list of the 100 Greatest Moments in Sports History.

 The event was recreated in Don DeLillo's story "Pafko at the Wall", subtitled "Shot Heard 'Round the World", originally published as a folio in the October 1992 issue of Harper's Magazine and re-released in 2001 as a novella.
 DeLillo recreates the game through the perspective of various witnesses, among them Frank Sinatra, Jackie Gleason and J. Edgar Hoover.
 The story grew into DeLillo's 1997 novel, Underworld, in which the fate of the ball is a central focus of subsequent events spread across decades.

-In her memoir Wait Till Next Year, about her childhood as a Dodger fan, historian Doris Kearns Goodwin writes that "From that moment to this, Bobby Thomson and the Brooklyn Dodgers would be forever linked, the mere mention of his name calling forth in every Dodger fan instant recognition, comradeship, a memory of where they were, how they felt.
+In her memoir Wait Till Next Year, about her childhood as a Dodgers fan, historian Doris Kearns Goodwin writes that "From that moment to this, Bobby Thomson and the Brooklyn Dodgers would be forever linked, the mere mention of his name calling forth in every Dodgers fan instant recognition, comradeship, a memory of where they were, how they felt.
 I now live in the town of Concord, Massachusetts, not far from the Old North Bridge, where the American Revolution began.
 Whenever I take visitors to see the monument, and stand before the marble shaft, reading that lovely inscription which commemorates 'the shot heard round the world,' I think privately of Bobby Thomson's home run."